-The Business Partners Code of Conduct is adopted and integrated into CCV Group B.V. procedures concerning its business partners.
-Business partners whom have been informed by CCV, are requested to acknowledge and comply to the principles enlisted in the present Business Partners Code of Conduct.

-At CCV, we are committed to embedding and streamlining the principles listed in the Business Partners Code of Conduct in all procedures involving our business partners.
-We monitor the progress on business partners' acknowledgement and disclose the progress on targets transparently, under our pledge for responsible and sustainable value chain management.
+The Business Partners Code of Conduct is adopted and integrated into CCV Group B.V. procedures concerning its Business Partners.
+Business Partners whom have been informed by CCV, are requested to acknowledge and comply to the principles enlisted in the present Business Partners Code of Conduct.
+We monitor the progress on Business Partners' acknowledgement and disclose the progress on targets transparently, under our pledge for responsible and sustainable value chain management.

-CCV reserves the right to cease any business relation, including existing contract or bid process, if the business partners does not acknowledge and complies to respect CCV's Business Partners Code of Conduct or to provide additional information in material areas of risk, as identified in the Business Partners Code of Conduct.
+CCV reserves the right to cease any business relation, including existing contracts or bid process, if the Business Partners does not acknowledge and complies to respect CCV's Business Partners Code of Conduct or to provide additional information in material areas of risk, as identified in the Business Partners Code of Conduct.